Our History and Mission

 - Improve the delivery of the SBA Microloan program and other programs targeted to underserved entrepreneurs.

 - Ensure adequate funding for the SBA Microloan program.
-Although current funding is by no means adequate, the Friends Network has played a key role in building support for this critical program; and
+The Friends Network has played a key role in building support for this critical program; and

 - Support nonprofit organizations that operate SBA Microloan programs.